yyannes/COMP3314/README.md

 2. Upload the codes to Jupyter Notebook or Google CoLab
 3. Click "Run all cells"

+> [!NOTE]
-Remark: It is strongly recommended using GPU Farm to reduce the execution time.
+> Remark: It is strongly recommended using GPU Farm to reduce the execution time.

 ## What have been done in the paper
 ### Steps